We honor these credit cards:

 We recommend a minimum of a 180 grain bullet that’s well constructed.
 Please, no highly expandable bullets such as Nosler Ballistic Tips, Berger bullets, or hollow points.
 We suggest A-frames, partitions, or bonded bullets that retain most of the bullet mass but will expand sufficiently.
 We recommend that your gun be sighted in dead-on at 100 yards.
 Bring a good set of binoculars, a small day pack, and any other regular gear that you would normally bring on this type of hunt.

 Resident hunters simply need their regular hunting license; no special permits are required.
 Non-residents will need a Special 5-day Non-Resident Hunting License which is only $48 and is over the counter, thus requiring no drawing or special lottery.
-Wildlife Systems can take care of printing the license for our clients, if the client will simply fill out our Hunter Profile and indicate their need for us to take care of their license.
+Wildlife Systems can take care of printing the license for our clients, if the client will simply fill out our Hunter Profile and indicate their need for us to take care of their license; or you can procure the license yourself at TPWD.

 Prices vary between properties, so please inquire on pricing details and option.
 Availability is extremely limited, so consider booking a year or so in-advance.